-The regional PCCN consortia representative is a nurse practitioner candidate based at Barwon Health.
+The regional PCCN consortia representative is a nurse practitioner based at Barwon Health.
 This representative attends BSWRPC Clinical Leaders Group meetings and reports on the activities of the PCCN.

-During 2014/15 there have been no recommendations for the update of evidence into clinical practice from the PCCN.
+During 2015/16 there have been no recommendations for the update of evidence into clinical practice from the PCCN.

 Palliative Care service delivery is more consistent and evidence based in the region.
-The work plan of the Clinical Leaders Group has ensured implementation of the Bereavement Framework and a review of the ongoing validity of the evidence based clinical tools used by palliative care services across the region and PCCN issues is a standing item on the Clinical Leaders Group meeting agenda's.
+The work plan of the Clinical Leaders Group has ensured ongoing implementation of the Bereavement Framework and a regular review of the ongoing validity of the evidence based clinical tools used by palliative care services across the region and the PCCN issues are a standing item on the Clinical Leaders Group meeting agenda's.